-Second, as the FCC acknowledged, AFC cannot protect mobile microwave operations as it protects fixed microwave operations because there is no way to keep track of them in a database.
+Second, as the FCC acknowledged, Automated Frequency Coordination cannot protect mobile microwave operations as it protects fixed microwave operations because there is no way to keep track of them in a database.
 See Notice ¶20 (JA); see also p.
-7, supra.
-For that reason and others, NAB asked the FCC to preserve a narrow sliver of 6 GHz spectrum-as little as 80 megahertz out of the available 1200-for the exclusive use of mobile licensed operations.
-See NAB Reply Comments 2, 12 (JA, ); NAB 11/7/2019 Letter 1 (JA); NAB 1/27/20 Letter 1-2 (JA-, );
+7, supra.35 For that reason and others, NAB asked the FCC to preserve a narrow sliver of 6 GHz spectrum-as little as 80 megahertz out of the available 1200-for the exclusive use of mobile licensed operations.
+See NAB Reply Comments 2, 12 (JA, ); NAB 11/7/2019 Letter 1 (JA); NAB 1/27/20 Letter 1-2 (JA-); NAB 4/15/20 Letter 1-2 (JA-).
+The FCC rejected that request.
+After repeating its erroneous finding that there was "little potential of ... harmful interference," it claimed that prohibiting unlicensed operations within this preserved sliver of spectrum would "have the unintended effect of actually increasing the potential interference to other [licensed] users as more unlicensed devices would have access to fewer channels" elsewhere in the 6 GHz band.
+Order ¶158 (JA).